 CGMM Tool is configurable and created by considering customizations by/for the host applications.
 The CGMM tool involves low effort of modification and configurations that are required by the host applications.
 The CGMM API, on the other hand, allows full integration of CGMM features programmatically, thus not requiring the use of CGMM Tool.

-The CGMM Tool User Guide demonstrates the implemented CGMM workflows/scenarios followed by the configurable features of the CGMM Tool.
+The CGMM Tool User Guide demonstrates the implemented CGMM Default Behavior and Alternate Behavior workflows/scenarios followed by the configurable features of the CGMM Tool.

+Default Behavior

+The Default behavior is the original behavior/workflows available with the CGMM 0.5 release.
+The default behavior is meant for existing web applications that would like to utilize CGMM Web application for the following a) Authentication, b) Migration, and c) New caGrid User Creation.
+The default behavior also assumes the use of Servlet filter (CGMFilter) by the host application to intercept and interpret logged in/migrated users forwarded by the CGMM Web application.

 Workflows